apache/parquet-format/LogicalTypes.md

 `(julian_day - 2440588) * (86400 * 1000 * 1000 * 1000) + nanoseconds`.
 The magic number `2440588` is the julian day for 1 January 1970.

+Note that these timestamps are the common usage of the `int96` physical type and are not marked with a special logical type annotation.

 ## Embedded Types

 ### JSON